 - She was the youngest of her three siblings, an older sister Fanny and two elder brothers Jacob and Ceaser.

-- She was a well-educated and quite woman and had a tendency for arts.
+- She was a well-educated and quiet woman and tended towards arts.

 - She was a talented piano player and started violin lessons with Albert Einstein when he was only 5 years old.